gawrysiakg/gg-race/README.md

 ## Additional Notes

-- The project does not use routing but relies on conditional rendering to navigate between pages.
+- This project uses routing and http communication.
-- NgModel is utilized for form management, providing user-friendly validation and error handling.
+- NgForm is utilized for form management, providing user-friendly validation and error handling.
 - The game page integrates the ngx-race game library for an interactive gaming experience.
-- My extra points version includes a gameplay history feature with filtering and sorting options.
+- My version includes a gameplay history feature with filtering and sorting options.
+- Score component is used in IntroComponent to render top 10 scores for all users, and in GameComponent to render only current player score (using pipe and map from rxjs)

 ## Author GG